The 2026 Tools Competition is live! Register for an Info Session on September 15 or 16.

 Competition Expectations

 Equity has always been a central focus of the Tools Competition.
-This year, with an emphasis in the Accelerating K-12 Learning track on tools designed to serve students with learning differences, it is important for Phase II proposals to clearly articulate how tools or platforms are (or will be) designed to ensure accessibility for all learners.
+It is important for Phase II proposals to clearly articulate how tools or platforms are (or will be) designed to ensure accessibility for all learners.
 Please note that while accessibility is a key element of equity, proposals should also thoughtfully address broader equity considerations to meet the needs of underserved populations.

 While aspects of accessibility may naturally emerge in your tool description, all competitors will be asked to explicitly detail their approach to equity and supporting the needs of underserved populations in the Solution and Theory of Change section of the proposal.